 - 43. Each of the standing committees will have a written remit for the conduct of business under delegated powers.
 The remit will be subject to annual review.
-At the first round of committee meetings after the Annual Meeting of the Council the Clerk shall give all council Members a copy of the remit for each committee (see Appendix D standing committees).
+At the first round of committee meetings after the Annual Meeting of the Council the Clerk shall give all council Members a copy of the remit for each committee (see Appendix E standing committees).
 The Council: - a) shall not appoint any Member of a committee so as to hold office later than the next Annual Meeting of the Town Council, and - b) may at any time dissolve or alter the membership of a Committee (but see SO 46 below). - 44.
 Membership of the Management and Establishment Committee shall consist of: - The Chairmen of the following committees: F&GP; FIED; COPS; and P&E. Where the same person is Chairman of more than one of the above Committees, the Vice-Chairman of one of these standing committees shall be a substitute member of the Management and Establishment committee in order to maintain numbers. - Up to four other Members chosen by the Council. - 45.
 As with all other committees, the Council will determine a written remit for the Management and Establishment Committee, but its role, in addition to any other duties and responsibilities as delegated by the Council, shall include matters relating to: - The staff and workload of the Council; - The review of the Town Council's standing orders (see also SO 72);

 - Consideration of nominees for the annual Town Council Civic Awards. - 46.
 The Chairmen and Vice-Chairmen of committees shall hold office until the next Annual Meeting of the Town Council.
 Chairmen and Vice-Chairmen may resign from office in writing to the Town Mayor and vacancies shall be filled at the next meeting of the Town Council.
 This will also apply to Members appointed as representatives of the Town Council to outside bodies.
 Committee members may resign from a committee in writing to the Chairman of the Committee.
 In the case of the Town Mayor, any resignation will be addressed to the Clerk.
 'In writing' means that an email is acceptable provided it is confirmed in a signed letter within five days. - 47.
-Should the Chairman and Vice-Chairman be absent from any meeting, the first business shall be the appointment of a Chairman of that meeting - 48.
+Should the Chairman and Vice-Chairman be absent from any meeting, the first business shall be the appointment of a Chairman of that meeting. - 48.
 Every committee may appoint sub-committees for purposes to be specified by the committee.
 The Council and its committees and sub-committees may also appoint working groups for specified purposes.
-Minutes of each sub-committee will be submitted to the next meeting of the sponsoring committee.
-The remit of a working group will be limited to the production of a report to the parent committee; they will not have power themselves to spend money or commit the Council to any course of action.
-Working Groups do not have a Chairman, the chairman of the parent committee nominates a working group lead whose responsibility is to report back to the parent committee when required.
-With the approval of the parent committee, members of sub-committees and working groups may co-opt non-elected individuals to serve with them.
-These co-opted individuals must respect and abide by the standing orders of the Town Council. - 49.
+Minutes of each sub-committee will be submitted to the next meeting of the sponsoring committee.-A Working Group must be set up as outlined in the Working Group Protocol set out in appendix F - 49.
 The Chairman and Vice-Chairman of the committee shall be Members of every subcommittee appointed to it unless they signify that they do not wish to serve. - 50.
 Except where ordered by the Council in the case of a committee, or by the Council or by the appropriate committee in the case of a sub-committee, the quorum of a committee or sub-committee shall be one-third of its Members or three, whichever is the greater.